samtx/passpredict/README.md

 This library exposes a command-line interface and a backend API to generate overpass predictions.

-Currently, `passpredict` requires Python 3.9 or newer.
-Future work is planned to backport the libary to Python 3.8, but it is currently not supported.
+## Requirements

+- python >= 3.8
+- numpy >= 1.22
+- scipy
+- cython >= 0.29.24
+- orbit-predictor
+- click
+- rich
+- httpx
+- timezonefinder
+- tzdata (Windows only)
+- backports.zoneinfo (Python 3.8 only)

 ## Install

-The package and command line tool can be installed from PyPI using `pip`.
+The package and command line tool can be installed from PyPI using pip.

     pip install passpredict

-If you intend to use the package as a command line tool, it is a good idea to install the package with its dependencies using `pipx`.
+If you intend to use the package as a command line tool, it is a good idea to install the package with its dependencies using [pipx](https://pypa.github.io/pipx/).

     pipx install passpredict